ThrillStays

 Mammoth Cave, Kentucky, USA: The World’s Longest

-With over 400 miles of surveyed passages (and more being discovered regularly), Mammoth Cave is the longest cave system in the world, more than twice the length of any other known cave.
-The cave has been a National Park since 1941, and the National Park Service offers a range of guided tours from easy walks to strenuous crawling expeditions.
+With over 400 miles of surveyed passages — and new sections being discovered regularly — Mammoth Cave is the longest cave system in the world, more than twice the length of any other known cave.
+Mammoth Cave National Park offers a range of guided tours from easy walks to strenuous crawling expeditions through undeveloped passages.

 Tour Options